Allan Herschell Company

 The Allan Herschell Company was a company that specialized in the creation of amusement rides, particularly carousels and roller coasters.
 The company manufactured portable machines that could be used by traveling carnival operators.
-It was started in 1915 in the town of North Tonawanda, just outside Buffalo, New York, United States.
+It was started in 1915 in the city of North Tonawanda, just outside Buffalo, New York, United States.

 History

 Armitage–Herschell Company

 Scottish immigrant Allan Herschell, with James Armitage, created the Armitage–Herschell Company in 1872.
 Originally an iron foundry, it branched out into hand-carved wooden carousels in 1883.
 That same year, Herschell's son William traveled to London to meet former Limonaire Frères employee Eugene de Kleist.
 Backed by Armitage–Herschell, in 1888, de Kleist set up band-organ production in North Tonawanda, founding the North Tonawanda Barrel Organ Factory.
 The company produced a range of barrel-organ based products, suited for all ranges of fairground attraction.
 Armitage–Herschell carved many portable carousels, made in the simple "country fair" style.
 Surviving steam riding galleries are located in Mississippi and Maine.
 In 1901, Herschell left the company due to financial complications, thus allowing de Kliest to buy the pair out, and seek new investment from his association with Rudolph Wurlitzer.
 Armitage–Herschell declared bankruptcy and went out-of-business in 1903.